Division of Fremantle: History

 from Mt Claremont and Nedlands.
 On these boundaries, the seat frequently changed hands between the Australian Labor Party and the conservative parties for the first three decades of its existence.
 However, Labor has held the seat without interruption since 1934, and for all but one term since 1928.

-The 1949 expansion of Parliament made Fremantle even safer for Labor by shifting most of its northern portion to the newly created Division of Curtin.
+For the first half-century after Federation, Perth and Fremantle were the only seats based on the capital.
+The 1949 expansion of Parliament shifted most of Fremantle's northern portion to the newly created Division of Curtin.
 Since then, it has usually been one of the safest Labor seats in Australia.
 It was nearly lost in the landslides of 1975 and 1977, but since the 1980 redistribution when the suburbs of Mosman Park, Peppermint Grove and Cottesloe were transferred to the Division of Curtin, the Liberals have only twice garnered 45 percent of the two-party vote, in 1996 and 2013.

-Since World War II, Fremantle has been held by a succession of senior Labor figures.
-The seat's best-known member was John Curtin, who was Prime Minister from 1941 to 1945.
-Other high-profile members were Kim Beazley Sr., a minister in the Whitlam government; John Dawkins, a minister in the Hawke and Keating governments; and Carmen Lawrence, who served as the Premier of Western Australia from 1990 to 1993 and who subsequently served as a minister in the Keating government.
+Since 1934, Fremantle has been held by a succession of senior Labor figures.
+The seat's best-known member was John Curtin, who held it for all but one term from 1928 to 1945 and was Prime Minister from 1941 to 1945.
+Other high-profile members were Kim Beazley Sr., a minister in the Whitlam government; John Dawkins, a minister in the Hawke and Keating governments; and Carmen Lawrence, who served as Premier of Western Australia from 1990 to 1993 and who subsequently served as a minister in the Keating government.
 Lawrence retired at the 2007 election.
 She was succeeded by Melissa Parke, a former United Nations lawyer and a minister in the second Rudd government.

 In the 2021 redistribution, the electoral boundaries of Fremantle were left unchanged.
 Consequently, the 2016 boundaries continued to apply as of the 2022 election.

+In the 2025 election, the seat was contested by the member at the time 'Josh Wilson' and community-independent candidate 'Kate Hulett' coming off from a successful campaign for the state seat of Fremantle, which she narrowly lost.

+After around a week of counting the votes, Josh Wilson narrowly won the seat again and sat in the 2025 Federal Parliament.
+But Kate Hulett has said that this campaign of hers was also successful, and that now Fremantle will never be taken for granted.